Latinos and HIV/AIDS

 CDC.
 HIV Surveillance Supplemental Report, Vol. 17, No. 4; December 2012.
 Data are estimates and do not include U.S. dependent areas.

 CDC.
-Fact Sheet: New HIV Infections in the United States; December 2012.
+Fact Sheet: HIV in the United States; November 2013.

 U.S. Census Bureau.
 2010 Population Estimates.